-Designed for working professionals, the Executive Master of Public Health (EMPH) Program is a 21-month program tailored for individuals who are committed to advancing their careers and acquiring the knowledge and tools to advance to leadership roles in public health.
-Whether already working in public health, a related health care setting or seeking a career change, the program is fast-paced, intensive and demanding, but builds on each individual’s former education, work experience and skills.
+Designed for working professionals, the Executive Master of Public Health (EMPH) Program, is tailored for individuals who are committed to advancing their careers and acquiring the knowledge and tools to advance to leadership roles in public health.
+Whether already working in public health, a related health care setting, or seeking a career change, the program is fast-paced, intensive and demanding, but builds on each individual’s former education, work experience and skills.
 The Executive MPH program is fully accredited by the Council on Education for Public Health (CEPH).

-The Executive MPH curriculum combines both on-campus coursework and online modalities.
+The Executive MPH curriculum combines both on-campus coursework and online modalities in which the degree is completed in 21 months.
 Classes meet on-campus one Friday and one Saturday per month, and utilize web-based technologies to interact with faculty and students during the weeks when not in class.
 Classes are taught by full-time Dornsife School of Public Health faculty with active and diverse research interests as well as adjunct faculty with leadership roles as practicing public health professionals.

-Students complete two of the following 1-credit self-directed courses at any point throughout the program:
+Students will also complete two of the following 1-credit self-directed courses at any point throughout the program:

 - Special Topics in Public Health